-Google Cloud announced the global availability of its IoT Core service this week.
+Google Cloud announced the global availability of its IoT Core service in 2017.
 It is a fully managed service on Google’s Cloud Platform, enabling customers to securely connect and manage IoT devices at scale.

 The service provides a complete solution for collecting, processing, analysing and visualising IoT data in real-time.

-Following the announcement of Cloud IoT Core in May 2017, Google Cloud has now made the service publicly available in beta, with the addition of a range of new features.
+Following the announcement of Cloud IoT Core in May 2017, Google Cloud first made the service publicly available in beta.

 Cloud IoT Core features